 Somatic psychotherapy focuses mainly on the mind-body connection.
 Practitioners of this form of therapy believe the mind and body as one entity—somatic therapy associates past trauma with physical reflections like muscular pain, body language, and even posture.
 Also known as body-oriented psychotherapy, this style focuses on self-awareness, incorporates therapeutic massages and even cosmetic skin treatments to reduce stress and increase long-term health.

 As a holistic therapy, somatic psychotherapy can help people suffering from various mental health issues, including trauma and abuse.
 Many have even found somatic treatment to treat chronic pain, digestive disorders, and other medical conditions.
 Some issues somatic therapy can help with include:

 - Substance use disorders

 How is Somatic Therapy Different?

 Somatic psychology views the mind-body connection very differently.
 Practitioners believe it is that connection that’s essential to therapeutic progress.
 Instead of working with the thinking brain to make progress, somatic therapists start with minimal changes involving the central nervous system.
-They follow a “bottom-up” approach that focuses on reducing stress and anxiety by changing the nervous system and healing trauma.
+They follow a “bottom-up” approach that reduces stress and anxiety by changing the nervous system and healing trauma.

-The idea is that by focusing on the physical aspects of mental health burdens, individuals can use physical pressure to fully achieve emotional release.
+The idea is that by focusing on the physical aspects of mental health burdens, individuals can use physical pressure to achieve emotional release fully.
 This is why beyond the talk therapy portion of it, a somatic approach uses physical exercise, massage therapy, and other physical therapies to help with the process.